fcoiuri/fcoiuri/README.md

 ## 🎓 I'm a Computer Engineering Student at the Federal Institute of Education, Science and Technology of Ceará

 - 🔭 I’m currently developing a mobile app with Glideapps.
-- 🌱 I’m currently learning Angular.
+- 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate with anyone on any project.
 - 💬 Ask me about anything
 - ⚡ Fun fact: I love playing computer games and watch football ⚽.